Amnraj12/firstaidcli/README.md

 ## 🌟 Introduction

 **FirstAidCLI** is a next-generation, AI-powered medical assistant that delivers instant, context-aware first-aid guidance through both an intuitive graphical user interface (GUI) and a robust command-line interface (CLI).
 Developed during a high-pressure hackathon, this project demonstrates advanced software engineering, rapid prototyping, and seamless integration of state-of-the-art AI models for real-world healthcare scenarios.
-FirstAidCLI leverages multimodal inputs—combining user speech and medical images—to generate highly accurate, actionable responses, making it a showcase of modern AI, UX, and system design.
+FirstAidCLI leverages multimodal inputs, combining user speech and medical images to generate highly accurate, actionable responses, making it a showcase of modern AI, UX, and system design.

 ---